marcpaterno/spack_retreat/plan-for-standard-builds.md

 The SciSoft team will build and distribute releases of the *larsoft* layer as described above.

-Each experiment retains the reponsibility for building and distributing its own *experiment* layer.
+Each experiment retains the responsibility for building and distributing its own *experiment* layer.

 # Other Notes on the Use of Spack